pamit/sample-services-on-kubernetes/README.md

 This repository contains 2 sample services, a Ruby authentication service and a Golang order service which calls the authentication service.

-You can read the main article on Medium: https://pamit.medium.com/
+You can read the main article on Medium: [Getting started with Kubernetes and Minikube](https://pamit.medium.com/getting-started-with-kubernetes-and-minikube-4037e2bdc9ca)

 # Getting started